jeff-loughlin/Denon/README.md

 Type denon -h to see a list of the command line arguments and what they do.
 Point your web browser to the denon.html page on your web server to use the web interface.

-<b>Note: There is no security in the web interface.
+<b>NOTE: There is no security in the web interface.
 I don't recommend putting this on a public-facing web server!</b>  If
-you do, you are likely find your receiver blasting Van Halen at full volume at 3:00 in the morning.
+you do, you are likely to find your receiver blasting Van Halen at full volume at 3:00 in the morning.
 Don't blame me if that happens.

 If you installed the command line program to someplace other than /usr/local/bin, you'll need to change denon.php to reflect where it is.
 It's only 4 lines long, so you should have no trouble figuring out what to change.